-If you press and hold the button with the TES9 power off and keep it pressed until two seconds after turning the power on, the TES9 will be ready to accept a software update through a port from a computer.
+If you press and hold the button with the TES9 power off and keep it pressed until two seconds after turning the power on, the TES9 will be ready to accept a software update, via the LAN, from a computer.

-If you press and hold the button for two seconds while the TES9 is operating normally, it will suspend normal operation and prepare to accept a connection from a computer running the TES9 setup software.
+If you press and hold the button for two seconds while the TES9 is operating normally, it will suspend normal operation and prepare to accept a connection, via PORT A, from a computer running the TES9 setup software.